What are Composites and What Is a Composite Material?

 This method allows for larger, more complex parts to be manufactured compared to hand lamination and wet bagging methods.
 In addition, part quality and consistency is improved as resin uniformity and the curing cycle are more closely regulated between parts.
 This method is suited for both small and large production runs and is increasingly being automated.
 This method has many variants such as Resin Transfer Molding (RTM), Vacuum Assisted Resin Transfer Molding (VARTM), and Resin Injection Molding (RIM) which all have similar processes but differ in how and when the resin is injected and distributed.
 Increasingly, a matching male and female mold technique is being employed in fully automated settings to allow labour and consumables such as vacuum bagging film to be reduced.

-Autoclave cure techniques are most commonly used with pre-impregnated (prepreg) reinforcement material when very high quality parts are required.
+Autoclave cure techniques are most commonly used with pre-impregnated (prepreg) reinforcement material such as prepreg carbon fiber when very high quality parts are required.
 This form of material has an un-catalyzed resin film which is applied to one or both sides of the reinforcement material by the manufacturer.
 This material is always stored in a climate controlled environment as the resin is catalyzed by heat.
 These materials have a prescribed shelf-life.

 During the lamination process, the prepreg and core material is placed over top of a prepared mold surface in the prescribed sequence and orientation.
 A slight amount of tack is present on the surface of the prepreg allowing it to hold its place on the mold surface without voids and gaps being created.
 Fine contours and tight corners are laminated using the help of a heat gun to ensure the prepreg covers the entirety of the mold surface.
 Since the prepreg material has the perfect amount of resin for the amount of reinforcement material, any gaps or voids will remain unfilled in the finished part, thus making the initial uncured lamination process the limiting factor in the parts final quality.
 A film adhesive is often used between prepreg material and the core to ensure a quality bond is formed.
 In an autoclave cure, the laminate and mold are fitted with a vacuum bag which draws out air during the curing process.
 The mold and the entire part is placed inside of the autoclave which has control over the pressure and temperature of the environment.
 The autoclave has the advantage of producing conditions above 1 atmosphere (14.7 psi) during the curing process, allowing for more force to be applied on the part surface thus reducing voids and improving the inter-laminar bonds.
 This increased force is only typically required for extremely high grade parts and is almost exclusively used in aerospace and performance automotive settings.